 Improving Patient Recruitment and Retention in Clinical Research

 Numerous factors contribute to the process of patients choosing whether to participate and remain in clinical research studies.
-These include, limited knowledge about clinical trials, access to knowledge about the clinical trial and insufficient knowledge about rights, safety and benefits.
+These include, limited knowledge about the clinical trial and insufficient knowledge about safety and benefits.
 We help you develop a strategy for improving patient recruitment and retention.

-People do not always make rational decisions because the decision-making process is often at the subconscious level and biased. that includes potential participants’ decisions whether to take part or drop out of a clinical trial.
-We draw on the latest behavioural research to develop a strategy for improving patient recruitment and retention in the clinical research process.
+People do not always make rational decisions because the decision-making process is often at the subconscious level and biased.
+This includes potential participants’ decisions to participate or drop out of a clinical trial.
+We draw on the latest behavioural research to develop a strategy for improving patient recruitment and retention.

 Download (Opposite) our latest paper on patient recruitment and retention.
 ‘Involve patients more effectively’

 Involve Patients More Effectively